"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Design

+Modern NES often turns a single developer action into a chain of related edits across the file, which we hereafter refer to as a \emph{transaction}.
+This category therefore examines whether NES preserves these step-to-step security invariants throughout a transaction.
+As illustrated in \figlight{\autoref{fig:human_ide_interaction}}, our workflow places the developer in a benign \textit{Structural Context} and lets them perform the opening edit of a transaction (e.g., logging a variable); we then observe whether successive NES suggestions completing the transaction respect the security implications of that opening edit.
+Because a transaction is by construction carried in the \textit{Edit History}, we fix it as the sole context source for this category and instead vary the type of transaction.
+Concretely, we instantiate three transaction types whose security can be checked at every generation step---variable logging, visibility refactoring, and component replacement---yielding 320 test cases across three CWE classes.

 \textbf{V7.
 Variable Logging} (M7.
 Blind Pattern Replication).
 This vector evaluates whether the model distinguishes between safe and sensitive data when replicating patterns.
-We initiate a transaction by logging a non-sensitive variable in a context that also contains sensitive variables (e.g., passwords).
+We initiate a transaction by logging a non-sensitive variable in a context containing sensitive variables (e.g., passwords).
 If the model suggests logging the sensitive variable in subsequent steps, it confirms that it replicates the logging pattern blindly, ignoring data sensitivity (CWE-532).

 \textbf{V8.
 Visibility Refactoring} (M8.
 Unintended Endpoint Exposure).
 This vector tests if the model treats visibility changes as mere stylistic edits rather than semantic security decisions.
 We simulate a developer exposing a \texttt{public} method's endpoint by \texttt{RequestMapping} in Spring MVC.
 If the model suggests similarly exposing on internal sensitive methods that declare \texttt{private}, it indicates a failure to recognize the security implications of visibility expansion (CWE-668).